Best Frontend for Headless CMS - Check Your Options

 Popular Front-End Frameworks for Headless CMS

-When choosing a front-end framework for your headless CMS, several options stand out in the market.
+When choosing a front-end framework for your content management system, several options stand out in the market.
 Headless solutions are worth looking into for both B2B e-commerce and B2C e-commerce brands.
 Each framework has its strengths and weaknesses, particularly when it comes to e-commerce applications.
 Let's explore the most popular choices.

 Next.js